lao-tseu-is-alive/coursera-datacleaning/README.md

 on other platforms you can check on the main website of the project : https://www.gnu.org/software/wget/ for windows users ther is a port available here : http://gnuwin32.sourceforge.net/packages/wget.htm but i don't know if it will work with r on windows
+3. On MS Windows some changes may be needed to the path variables because Windows use a backslash as directory separator and nix OS uses a simple slash, feel free to edit the variables ending with "*_filename" on lines 33-40 if you want to test on windows.

 ### CONTEXT
 The goal of this project is to prepare tidy data that can be used for later analysis.